oegedijk/explainerdashboard/README.md

 You then start the dashboard on a particular port with `db.run(port=8050)`.

-If you wish to use e.g. unicorn to deploy the dashboard you should add `server = db.app.server` to your code to expose the Flask server.
+If you wish to use e.g. gunicorn to deploy the dashboard you should add `server = db.app.server` to your code to expose the Flask server.
+You can then start the server with e.g. `gunicorn dashboard:server` (assuming the file you defined the dashboard in was called `dashboard.py`).

 It may take some time to calculate all the properties of the ExplainerBunch (especially shap interaction values).
 However all properties get calculated lazily, so they are only calculated when you call a plot or table that depends on them.
 To save startup time you can save the ExplainerBunch to disk with e.g. joblib and then load the ExplainerBunch with pre-calculated properties whenever you wish to start the dashboard.

 See [dashboard_examples.ipynb](dashboard_examples.ipynb)